LLNL/zhw/README.md

 ### Getting Started
-- Install the SystemC library
+- Build and install the SystemC library **with c++ 11** support
 - Clone or copy the zhw repository to your system

-#### Building Using Make
-- Type "make help" from the top directory for available build and execution options

-Environment variables:

-- SCDIR:  SystemC source directory
-- ZFPDIR: ZFP (in software) source directory
+- Set your build toolchain to clang-12 or higher

 #### Building Using CMake
 - Create an out of source build directory and navigate to it (e.g. mkdir ../zhw_build && cd ../zhw_build)